WazapIO/client-javascript/docs/MessageSendingApi.md

 ## instancesInstanceKeySendPollPost

-> MainAPIResponse instancesInstanceKeySendPollPost(instanceKey, data)
+> APIResponse instancesInstanceKeySendPollPost(instanceKey, data)

-Send a Poll message with media.
+Send a Poll message.

-Sends an interactive poll message with a media header to the given user.
+Sends an interactive poll message to the given user.
 The poll message is a new feature that is currently in beta.

 ### Example